 Apple recommends these step-by-step recovery instructions when you get an “iPhone is disabled” alert.

-First, open iTunes on your Mac or PC, but don’t connect your device to your computer.
 What you do next depends on your phone.

 - For the iPhone 8, 8 Plus, SE (2020), or any iPhone X or later model: Press and hold the side button and one of the volume buttons until the power off slider appears.
 Turn off your device with the slider.
 Connect your device to your computer while holding the side button.
 Keep holding the side button until you see the recovery-mode screen on your phone.